ninjalegendz/aichat/README.md

 1. Go to the **Firestore Database** tab.
 2. Click "Create database".
-3. Start in **Production mode** and click "Next".
+3. Start in **Test mode** and click "Next".
+This will allow open access for development.
+For production, you should use "Production mode" and secure your data.
 4. Choose a location and click "Enable".
 5. Go to the **Rules** tab for your Firestore database.
 6.  **IMPORTANT:** Copy the contents of the `firestore.rules` file from this project and paste them into the rules editor.
-This will allow the app to read from and write to the database.
 7. Click "Publish".

 **Storage:**

 1. Go to the **Storage** tab.
 2. Click "Get started".
-3. Follow the setup wizard, selecting **Production mode**.
+3. Follow the setup wizard, selecting **Test mode**.
 4. After the storage bucket is created, go to the **Rules** tab.
 5.  **IMPORTANT:** Copy the contents of the `storage.rules` file from this project and paste them into the rules editor in the Firebase console.
-This is required to allow file uploads.
 6. Click "Publish".

 ### 4. Run the Development Server